 CVR Partners entered into an amended and restated registration rights agreement with CRLLC, pursuant to which CVR Partners may be required to register the sale of CVR Partners common units CRLLC holds.
 Under the registration rights agreement, CRLLC has the right to request that CVR Partners register the sale of common units held by CRLLC on six occasions, including requiring CVR Partners to make available shelf registration statements permitting sales of common units into the market from time to time over an extended period.
-In addition, CRLLC and its permitted transferees have the ability to exercise certain piggyback registration rights with respect to their securities if CVR Partners elects to register any of its equity interests.
-The registration rights agreement also includes provisions dealing with holdback agreements, indemnification and contribution, and allocation of expenses.
+In addition, CRLLC and its permitted transferees have the ability to exercise certain piggyback registration rights agreement also includes provisions dealing with holdback agreements, indemnification and contribution, and allocation of expenses.
 All CVR Partners common units held by CRLLC and any permitted transferee will be entitled to these registration rights, except that the demand registration rights may only be transferred in whole and not in part.